SlimeKnights/slimeknights.github.io/docs/roadmap/index.md

 * Comparator signal for tank level
 * On pulse, switches fluid order (bottom to top?
 Top to bottom?)

+### Smeltery Tank Cleanup
+<div class="hatnote">Earliest 1.21</div>

+* Instead of fuel and ingot tanks, just have tanks and gauges.
+* Smeltery will have 4000mb tank volume.
+* Foundry will have the ingot tank volume.

+### Scorched Faucet Tweaks
+<div class="hatnote">Earliest 1.21</div>

+* To better distinguish scorched from seared, planned to make it opaque as a more efficient on rendering pipe.
+* Pair with obsidian gauges to see your fluid if needed.
+* Not fully sold on this idea.

 ### Sublimery

 The sublimery is currently targeted for release near the [Soul Forge](#soul-forge) build, as we do not believe its current design can stand on its own without the system it was designed to fuel.